 There are literally thousands of wildlife species that live in, on and around Langstone Harbour.
 Birds

 Langstone Harbour’s birdlife is internationally celebrated and it ranks within the top 10 most important places for birds in the UK.
 During the winter months as many as 40,000 birds may be present in the harbour, either roosting or feeding on the mudflats.
 Species regularly encountered include Shelduck, Dunlin, Plover, Godwit, Redshank and up to 6% of the world population of Brent Geese.
 In the summer months, the harbour provides the most important breeding location on the south coast for gulls and terns.
 Hundreds of these birds build nests on the shingle ridges and islands in the harbour making it one of the best places in Britain to view Mediterranean Gulls, Black-headed Gulls, Common Terns, Sandwich Terns and also the rare Little Tern.
 Many species of bird that you might associate with more terrestrial habitats can be seen around the fringes of the harbour and on its surrounding reserves.
-Birds of prey including Kestrels, Buzzard and Little Owl are frequently seen, as are many woodpeckers, warblers and wagtails.
+Birds of prey including Kestrels, Buzzards and Little Owls are frequently seen, as are many woodpeckers, warblers and wagtails.
 Langstone Harbour is also a great place for sightings of passage migrants.
-Most year sightings of Osprey are reported over Langstone Harbour, as well as Black Terns, Wheatear and even Spoonbills.
+Most years sightings of Osprey are reported over Langstone Harbour, as well as Black Terns, Wheatear and even Spoonbills.
 Mammals

 The harbour provides one of only two haul out sites for the Solent population of Harbour Seals.
 The Solent population numbers approximately 25 individuals.
 A recent tagging project revealed some fascinating insights into the Solent’s seals, including the fact that they sometimes travel as far as Worthing to feed.
 There are also a couple of Grey Seals that occasionally visit Langstone.
 Around the harbour perimeter you might be lucky enough to spot Roe Deer, Water Voles and of course the occasional wily fox.
-Bottlenose Dolphins, Harbour Porpoise and Otters have also been spotted here.
+Bottlenose Dolphins, Harbour Porpoise and Otters have also been spotted here on rare occasions.
 Fish

 page to learn more.
 The harbour is a designated Bass nursery, and also provides an important home for Mackerel, Bream, Herring and Sandeels.
 Invertebrates